 To diagnose the suspect lesion’s condition, the system monitors vascular refilling rate and proceeds to the custom algorithmic data analysis complete with a plain report output on the UI.

-The solution’s highlights:
+The solution’s highlights include:

+Currently, the system is under rigorous clinical testing across the US dermatological institutions.
 The studies demonstrate that the device proves efficient in determining cancerous lesions.
-The solution is capable to definitively tell benign and malignant skin growth apart, detecting the disease in 96.7% of suspect cases with no extra biopsies or examinations.
-Allowing for a low-cost and prompt cancer diagnostics method, the device is meant to cut health care associated spendings.
+The solution is capable of detecting malignant skin growth in 96.7% of suspect cases with no extra biopsies or examinations.
+Allowing for a low-cost and prompt cancer diagnostics method, the device is meant to cut healthcare-associated spendings.